 Question:

-When was the last time you went an hour without doing anything?
+When was the last time you spent an hour genuinely bored?

 Let me guess:

-We live in a very, very stimulated world these days, where even the tiiiiiniest amount of boredom will be instantly whack-a-moled by our dopamine-dealing devices.
+We live in a very stimulated world, where even the tiiiiiniest amount of boredom gets instantly whack-a-moled by our dopamine-dealing devices.

 Well, here’s what:

-Could our over-stimulated brains be hurting our careers?
+Could our constantly stimulated brains be holding our careers back?

-Could making more space for boredom be the career boost we’ve been searching for?)
+Could intentionally making space for boredom be the career boost we’ve been missing?

 Let’s find out.